ravivit/ravivit/README.md

 - 🔭 I’m currently working on **Educonnect Bharat**

+- 👨‍💻 Currently pursuing a BTech in Computer Science from Vellore Institute of Technology.

 - 🌱 I’m currently learning **Data Structure & Algorithms Concept**

-- 👨‍💻 All of my projects are available at [ravikasaudhan.live](ravikasaudhan.live)
+- 👨‍💻 All of my project live here visit my website - [raviksaudhan.live](raviksaudhan.live)

 - 📫 How to reach me **ravikasaudhan01@gmail.com**